Table of Contents

 Definition of Tumor

-Generally speaking, a tumor is a marked increase in volume of a certain tissue.
-It is a mass of tissue formed as a result of abnormal cell divisions.
-It is also a swelling with observable margins within an organ.
-More specifically, a newly developed (= neoplastic) growth of abnormal tissue made up of degenerated, own cells are called a tumor.
-The growth displays autonomous, progressive and invasive proliferation.
+Generally, a tumor is a marked increase in the volume of a certain tissue as a result of abnormal excessive cell divisions.
+More specifically, a newly developed (neoplastic) growth of abnormal tissue made up of degenerated cells may be termed a tumor.
+The growth displays the characteristics of being autonomous, progressive, invasive, and hyperproliferative.
 Tumors can be benign (non-cancerous) or malignant (cancerous).

 - Tumor = can be benign or malignant